acoli-repo/conll-rdf/examples/README.md

 [...]
 ```

-Now that the data is converted to CoNNL-RDF, we can perform SPARQL update and select statements on it, as explained in the next section.
+Now that the data is converted to CoNLL-RDF, we can perform SPARQL update and select statements on it, as explained in the next section.
 It's not a problem, if you're not familiar with SPARQL.
 We have already prepared SPARQL scripts in the `sparql/` folder for you to use and construct a pipeline with.

 2. **combining SPARQL updates to form a pipeline**